ecampana/borrow-my-style/README.md

 # <a name="summary">The Future Looks Fashionable</a>

 We have explored a few years worth of inventory data and attempted to model their rentability in order to help lenders understand which items to make available to other people.
 Logistic regression had the best performance for identifying high and moderate performing items by possessing a high recall value without the need to sacrafice precision too much.
-Going forward the fashion company can use the model to construct a recommendation system for lenders to guide them to share better peforming fasshion items.
-In the future, we could investigate other features, for example, ascertaining whether the color of fashion items has any impact on rentability.

 Well, what does this mean for the company?
 First, lenders will be able to anticipated how well their items will perform.
 Secondly, renters will have a better selection of apparel available to them.

-And lastly, the company expects to measure success based on whether a person lends an item recommended y the system.
+Going forward the fashion company can use the model to construct a recommendation system for lenders to guide them to share better peforming fasshion items.
+The company expects to measure success based on whether a person lends an item recommended y the system.
+In the future, we could investigate other features, for example, ascertaining whether the color of fashion items has any impact on rentability.

 ### <a name="about_me">About the Author</a>